dubs3c/SLAE/assignment_7/README.md

 ## Encryption

-The encryption/decryption process is using AES GCM and a specific file in `/etc/` concatenated with current user logged in as key.
+The encryption/decryption process is using AES GCM and a specific file in `/etc/` concatenated with the current user logged in as the key.
 This is called *Environmental Keying*, meaning you use specific values found in the victim's environment such as files, hostname or users.
-The purpose of this is to make sure a given malware **only** executes in a given environment.
-This means the attacker needs to know details about the environment before encrypting any shellcode.
+The purpose of this is to make sure that your malware **only** executes in a specific environment.
+This means the attacker needs to know some details about the environment before encrypting any shellcode.

-This also makes it difficult for any analysts trying to decrypt the shellcode.
-Because they would need the correct environment values in order to successfully decrypt the shellcode.
-Relying on dynamic analysis in a sandbox will is futile because of this reason.
+Analysing the shellcode will be difficult because the correct environment values are needed in order to successfully decrypt the shellcode.
+Relying on dynamic analysis in a sandbox is futile because of this reason.

 The specific values that I have chosen for the key is the file path `/etc/vmware-tools/scripts/vmware/network` and current logged in user.
 The final key will look like this: `/etc/vmware-tools/scripts/vmware/networkdubs3c`.